|

 which protects the mind -- however in practice we will see that mantra is

+considered to do far more than simply protect the mind.
 For many cultures it is the written letters that have power -- the Hebrew

 Kabbalah for instance, or the Anglo-Saxon Runes.
 Letters can have an oracular